DCotterill/halixia-hugo/content/ma/immersive-language-306.md

 layout: static
 ---

-Combine learning a new language with cultural experience
+Combine learning a new language with cultural experience.

 Learn a new language with in-country courses to not only explore the language but the culture too.
 Taught by qualified, native speaking teachers.